yemoray/ST-558-Project-1/README.md

 ## Data from 2 endpoints

-### Some data for active and inactive players of the Dallas Stars:
+### Some data for active and inactive players of the Dallas Stars

 The table below shows some data for active and inactive players for the Dallas Stars, only the first few rows are shown, to conserve space: